Pain free (again) after mesh removal

 After that I started taking Lyrica, eventually at the maximum dosage and Amitriptilyine, eventually at 2/3 of the max dosage for a year.
 I recently tapered off the Lyrica and am still taking the Amitriptyline as of now, but if I continue to stay mostly pain free, my pain therapist suggested tapering it off starting in October.
 At the peak of the medication dosage, I had gained about 40lbs (I’m 6’3″) and had occasional panic attacks, although it’s hard to say how much the medication contributed to those.
 I haven’t had any since I tapered off the Lyrica though and I’ve lost 20 pounds.
 I’m not sure how well I could perform physically because the Amitriptyline makes me too lethargic anyway, but I’ll see once I taper it off.
 I hope the pain won’t return and that I can shed the remaining 20 pounds.
 I’m at least optimistic about the latter as my weight was pretty consistently low before I started taking the medication.

-- This topic was modified 6 months, 2 weeks ago by Ben999.
+- This discussion was modified 1 year, 4 months ago by Ben999.